 Following the completion of the Individual Service Plan, the Learning Accommodations Services Advisor will advise students which recommended supports require application for government grants for students with disabilities.
 The Learning Accommodations Services Advisor will help facilitate this application process with the student.
 Visit www.studentaid.alberta.ca for information on available disability grants through student loan applications (select Applications and Forms, bottom right, then click on Schedule 4).

-For more information about applying for and implementing disability services please contact the Learning Accommodations Services Advisor, Keely Cronin at email@example.com.
+For more information about applying for and implementing disability services please contact the Learning Accommodations Services Advisor, Pilar Aguilar at firstname.lastname@example.org.

 For information on Inclusive Post-Secondary Education, for students with developmental disabilities, please contact Jaime Skidmore, Coordinator, at email@example.com.